Is It OK To Take A Probiotic At The Same Time As Your Vitamins?

 OK, what about antibiotics and other medications?

-Antibiotics can wreak havoc on your gut microbiome because they can kill off the good bacteria right along with the bad bacteria.
+Antibiotics can wreak havoc2 on your gut microbiome because they can kill off the good bacteria right along with the bad bacteria.
 So, it's best to have a strategy in place to be sure your gut health is maintained if you need to take an antibiotic.
 Enter: probiotics.
-Research has shown that pairing a probiotic with an antibiotic helps maintain gut health and prevents antibiotic-associated diarrhea (AAD).*
+Research has shown that pairing a probiotic with an antibiotic3 helps maintain gut health and prevents antibiotic-associated diarrhea (AAD).*

 But won't taking an antibiotic at the same time as a probiotic just render the probiotic ineffective, killing the good bacteria too?